-If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage [insert as applicable: may OR does] not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services and ask for the "LIS Rider."
 (Phone numbers for Member Services are printed on the back cover of this booklet.)